-The Eccentricity module Poll request message contains no data.
+The Absolute Shaft module Poll request message contains no data.
 The Poll response message can contain up to 31 REAL values for a total of 124 bytes.

-The Eccentricity module provides four pre-defined (static) data formats of the Poll response, as defined in Assembly instance 101-104.
+The Absolute Shaft module provides one pre-defined (static) data format of the Poll response, as defined in Assembly instance 101.
 It also provides a dynamic Assembly instance, instance 199, with which you can define a custom data format for the Poll response.
 The dynamic Assembly instance can contain any of the measurement parameters included in Assembly instance 101, as well as several of the alarm and relay configuration parameters.

-The default Assembly instance is 101 and the default size is 36 bytes.
-You can change the Assembly instance and define the custom Assembly instance using the configuration software.
-Refer to I/O Data Parameters on page 56 for details.
+The default Assembly instance is 101 and the default size is 48 bytes.
+You can change the Assembly instance and define the dynamic Assembly using the configuration software.
+Refer to I/O Data Parameters on page 68.